-We rounded up the Best Wine Aerators of 2021 so you can ring in the New Year the right way.
+We rounded up the Best Wine Aerators of 2021 so you can make the most of your wine.

 From dinner parties to evenings at home, wine is a favorite, and what’s not to love?
 With a wide array of selections and a variety of price-points, there is something for everyone.
 If you enjoy wine but want to take your experience a step further, wine aerators are the way to go.
 Easy to use and easy on the budget, an aerator or decanter for wine will improve taste and aroma, making your bottle of wine truly stand out.